XuanLuo-CN/XuanLuo-CN.github.io/_pages/about.md

 # Experience
 - [May 2023 - Present]  **Research Assistant** in the School of Integrated Circuits, Sun Yat-sen University

-- [Dec 2021- May 2023]  **Undergraduate Researcher** in the School of Aeronautics and Astronautics, Sun Yat-sen University
+- [Aug 2022-Sep 2022]  **Internship** in Guangzhou Desay SV Intelligent Transportation Technology Co., Ltd

-- [Aug 2022- Sep 2022]  **Internship** in Guangzhou Desay SV Intelligent Transportation Technology Co., Ltd
+- [Dec 2021-May 2023]  **Undergraduate Researcher** in the School of Aeronautics and Astronautics, Sun Yat-sen University